 Negative kurtosis in all variables indicates a distribution with lighter tails than a normal distribution, implying fewer extreme values.

 Figure 2.
-Significant Influence of Educational Attainment (at least lower and upper secondary) on GDP per capita (in USD)
+Significant Influence of Educational Attainment (at least lower and secondary) on GDP per capita (in USD)Significant Influence of Educational Attainment (at least lower and upper secondary) on GDP per capita (in USD)

 The scatter plot suggests a positive relationship between educational attainment (both lower and upper secondary completion rates) and GDP per capita over time.
 As the percentage of individuals who completed lower and upper secondary education increases, GDP per capita also tends to rise, indicating that countries with higher educational attainment may have higher economic outputs.